The Bawdeswell Primary curriculum is underpinned by our school’s values and ethos.

-We recognise the value of learning outside the classroom (Educational trips) and this is something we have prioritised this academic year (2019/20) by purchasing a National Trust membership.
-This will allow us to explore many local spaces affordably.
+We recognise the value of learning outside the classroom (Educational trips) we regularly visit the local park and we have purchased a National trust membership which will allow us to explore many local spaces affordably.

 How do we assess the children’s learning?

 The Reception children are assessed during their first year using the Early Years Profile.
 An initial baseline assessment is completed within the first half term of the year.

 Any learning needs which may be identified can then be addressed, by the class teacher and special educational needs coordinator.
 Outside agencies may be sought to assess or support children in their learning.

 Records of the children's progress and learning are kept throughout the year using Tapestry and shared with parents.